hannesm/platform-blog/technical-signing-repository.md

 ### Signature

-A signature is encoded as a quadruple:
+A signature is encoded as a triple:
-`(keyid, signature-algorithm, timestamp, value)`
+`(keyid, signature-algorithm, value)`

 - `keyid` is a string
 - `signature-algorithm` is a string (described in [PKCS1][]):